fdoyle/Calendar/Readme.md

 This document details some preparations made before and during development of the test project

+## A bit about me
+I graduated in 2012 and I've worked as a Software Engineer for WillowTree since.
+In that time, I've worked directly with numerous clients to build 4 Android apps from scratch, with a fifth that should be out shortly, as well as adding features and doing maintenance on numerous others.
+On those projects, I've worked alone, as a part of a team, and as a platform lead.

+Outside of work, I still enjoy writing software, building simple Android demos, learning and tinkering with new technologies, etc. I've recently started learning about web technologies, building some basic React webapps.

+Beyond programming, I enjoy guitar, muay thai, and games of all sorts.

 ## Current Outlook App
 ### basic notes
  - agenda dates go from jan 17 to feb 19 (33 days) (not consistent)